Strategic planning in education: Webster University Case Study

 - Objective 1: Achieve leadership through global educational programs

-- Objective 2: Increase reputation though global innovation
+- Objective 2: Increase reputation through global innovation

 - Objective 3: Actively support innovative enterprises

-- Objective 4: Encourage leadership trainings and opportunities for skill development
+- Objective 4: Encourage leadership training and opportunities for skill development

 - Objective 2: Encourage student engagement through exceptional program delivery